renderpci/dedalo/Updates.md

 - All thesaurus need to be convert to the new JSON format of matrix.
 You can do the tranformation in some ways.

 Way 1.- This way is faster but require some manual changes into the Dédalo, if you don't have a lot experience use the way 2 (slow but more easy).
-If you don't use the toponomy thesaurus (like "España", "Cuba", "France", etc) in the indexation you can inport all toponomy from:
+If you don't use the toponomy thesaurus (like "España", "Cuba", "France", etc) in the indexation you can import all toponomy from:

 	/dedalo/install/import/hierarchy